Diana: Her Fashion Story at Kensington Palace

 The exhibition features original sketches by the princess’s favourite designers, while tracing her style from the demure outfits she wore for her early public appearances to her glamorous 1980s evening gowns and the trend-setting Catherine Walker suits from the 1990s.

 Highlights include a pink Emanuel blouse worn for her 1981 engagement portrait by Lord Snowdon and a blue velvet Victor Edelstein gown she wore when she danced with John Travolta at the White House.
-A blue tartan Emanuel suit, worn for an official visit to Venice in the 1980s, will be on display in public for the first time after Historic Royal Palaces – the charity responsible for Kensington Palace – rediscovered it at an auction.
+A blue tartan Emanuel suit (worn for an official visit to Venice in the 1980s) is on display in public for the first time, after Historic Royal Palaces rediscovered it at an auction.